 Height: 6-5.
 Weight: 258.
 Projected 40 Time: 4.65.
-Projected Round (2019): 1-2.
-2/22/18: Jackson is a dangerous edge defender for Miami with a nose for the quarterback.
+Projected Round (2019): 1.
+6/15/18: Jackson is a dangerous edge defender for Miami with a nose for the quarterback.
 He has excellent speed off the edge to go along with length and size.
-With a nice build, Jackson could grow into a solid base end in a 4-3 defense.
-In 2017, he had 59 tackles with 11.5 for a loss, 6.5 sacks, two passes batted, and one forced fumble.
+With his nice build, Jackson could grow into a solid base end in a 4-3 defense.
+In 2017, he had 59 tackles with 11.5 for a loss, 6.5 sacks, two passes batted and one forced fumble.
 He was impressive in his play against Notre Dame left tackle Mike McGlinchey, a future first-round pick and starting tackle in the NFL.
-As a freshman, Jackson had 8.5 sacks with 32 tackles, 11.5 tackles for a loss, and two forced fumbles.
+As a freshman, Jackson had 8.5 sacks with 32 tackles, 11.5 tackles for a loss and two forced fumbles.
 In speaking to a general manager, they said they think that Jackson will go high.
 Another national scout said they liked Jackson's length but felt his strength and technique needed work, thus they didn't have him high just yet.

 Brian Burns*, 3-4OLB, Florida State

 Height: 6-5.
 Weight: 218.
 Projected 40 Time: 4.72.
 Projected Round (2019): 1-3.
-2/22/18: In 2017, Burns had 48 tackles with 13.5 for a loss, 4.5 sacks, and four passes batted.
+6/15/18: In 2017, Burns had 48 tackles with 13.5 for a loss, 4.5 sacks and four passes batted.
 He put more pressure on the quarterback than the numbers indicate.
-The 6-foot-5, 218-pounder notched 9.5 sacks in his debut season for Florida State and finished 2016 in impressive fashion.
+Burns notched 9.5 sacks in his debut season for Florida State and finished 2016 in impressive fashion.
 Scouts have said that Burns has a ton of athletic ability and upside.
 He should gain weight as he ages and fill out to being a starting edge defender.